JoseCostaUni/ESOF-Project/README.md

 At first glance , the sprint went really well as almost everything that was planned got actually done , apart from some minor things that will be left for the next sprint.
 We were able to complete 10 user stories from the 12 that were initially planned.
 In retrospective , we could probably have finished all of them had we not had problemas while trying to test the current code with flutter_gherkin, tests which were rendered useless due to the dart limitations.
 It is also important to note that backend and testing in general is still pretty raw , as this will be the main focus in the next sprint.

 To sum up, we agree that the sprint was well planned, well executed and that almost everything went according the plan.

+### Sprint Retrospective:

+#### What went well ?
+- Database connection firebase working well
+- UI
+- Application working without any bugs
+- All started user stories were completely done

+#### What went wrong ?
+- Tests not working the way it was intended
+- We didn't focus as much in the backend
+- Not included all apis used in the vertical prototype yet

+#### What puzzles us ?
+- The time wasted on trying to make the tests work
+- The not so trivial dart language
+- Database creation and connection not very easily done

+#### What are we going to do to improve?
+- We will try to organise the code in a better way
+- Work in more focused way, since we explored the language and now we know how to work with it a little better